isaac-udy/Enro/docs/installing-enro.md

 </details>

+### Adding a Navigation Container for Composables only
+If your application only has Composable destinations, you can choose to use a View based Navigation Container (as these support Composable destinations too), but you may want to consider directly using a Composable NavigationContainer.

 <details markdown="block">
   <summary>
-    Adding a Navigation Container for Composables only
+    Show step-by-step guide
   </summary>
-  {: .text-gamma }
-If your application only has Composable destinations, you can choose to use a View based Navigation Container (as these support Composable destinations too), but you may want to consider directly using a Composable NavigationContainer.

 **0. A Composable Activity without a Navigation Container**
 ```kotlin